techfromsage/advanced-mis/topics/timeseries.md

 ### Events with class `digitisation.view`

+This event indicates that a digitisation has been viewed.

 | Column | Description | Example |
 | --- | --- | --- |
 | `dimension_1` | The tenancy short code | `broadminster` |